gdhpearson/SQLConnector/README.md

-This is a python script I'm working on that I'm hoping to release publicly once any kinds have been figured out.
+This is a python script I'm working on that I'm hoping to release publicly once any kinks have been figured out.

 In the meantime you are free to use it, and I appreciate any feedback.